 From the bridge, the trail continues next 0.25 miles downhill to the base of the waterfall.
-This last piece of the trail is steep and can be muddy after the rains and is challenging enough for unprepared hikers.
+This last piece of the trail is steep, tend to be muddy after the rains and can be challenging for unprepared hikers.

 Difficulty Level: Easy to Moderate

 Elevation Gain: 380 ft (116 m)